Latest Update – August 25, 2021

 We will continue monitoring public health information issued by the CDC and OSHA for updated guidance on this global pandemic and will be watching our campus community for signs of potential exposure.

 UMBC is a member of the USM COVID Research & Innovation Task Force

 - University System of Maryland (USM) Chancellor Jay A. Perman assembled a Task Force to leverage and mobilize systemwide research and innovations that will engage policymakers, business leaders, and the entrepreneurial community in addressing the COVID-19 pandemic.

-- Laurie Locascio, Vice President for Research at both UMD-College Park and UMB, serves as Task Force Chair, with senior staffing provided by USM Vice Chancellor for Economic Development J. Thomas Sadowski.
+- Laurie Locascio, Vice President for Research at both UMD-College Park and UMB, serves as Task Force Chair.

 - In addition to USM Chancellor Jay A. Perman, the Task Force includes UMB President Bruce Jarrell, UMCP President Darryll Pines and UMBC Vice President for Research Karl V. Steiner.